Chris Brown & Rihanna Back Together? Rihanna Allegedly ‘Reflecting’ On Dating Chris After Drake Split

 “Bet you Rihanna and Chris Brown [will] get back together in the end,” Twitter user @theonida added as fans urged to former couple to start dating again in early 2017, while @austintuckerrr claimed that Chris and Rihanna “would’ve been back together if it wasn’t for society.”

-But while some fans urged Brown and Rihanna to start get back together, others slammed the notion that they could start dating again after splitting in 2013, referencing Chris’s 2009 arrest for domestic violence against the singer.
+But while some fans urged Brown and Rihanna to start to get back together, others slammed the notion that they could start dating again after splitting in 2013, referencing Chris’s 2009 arrest for domestic violence against the singer.

 “[It] vexes me how people want Rihanna and Chris Brown back together, if a man beat the s**** out of a female u knew you’d be saying different,” @millie_wonka_97 tweeted out.

-But while there appears to be mixed opinions when it comes to the possibility of Brown and Rihanna dating again, the latest dating claims come just weeks after Radar Online alleged that the duo were talking again, even going as far as to report that the twosome had “taken tentative steps towards a reunion” late last year.
+But while there appears to be mixed opinions when it comes to the possibility of Brown and Rihanna dating again, the latest dating claims come just weeks after Radar Online alleged that the duo was talking again, even going as far as to report that the twosome had “taken tentative steps towards a reunion” late last year.

 What do you think of fans urging Rihanna and Chris Brown to get back together and start dating again?